 - Click Analyze to check for any errors or issues.
 You must resolve all errors.
 If any issues are discovered, they appear on the Messages tab.
 Right-click each message to get more information, read the help for the error or warning, and access suggested fixes.
 Learn more about analyzing GIS resources

 - Once validated, click Publish to share your web layer using the default configuration.

 - The web scene layer cannot be viewed until caching is complete.
-When configured to cache on the server, caching will continue after the scene layer is shared successfully.
+When configured to cache on the server, caching will continue after the web scene layer is shared successfully.
 To view the cache generation status, do the following:

 - Click the Jobs button to view the cache generation status of the published web scene layer in the Job Status pane.

 - Click the Manage the web layer link to administer the web layer and view the cache status from the item details page.

 When sharing a web scene layer with an associated feature layer, analyzer warnings will be issued for both layers.

 You can configure how the web scene layer is cached and, if caching on the server or online, which attributes are included.
 When sharing a web scene layer with an associated feature layer, the feature layer can also be configured.

 - Choose where to build the cache.
 The default setting is to build the cache on the server/online.

 ArcGIS Enterprise — Cache on the server